 Eating and drinking in Baixa Chiado

-The high concentration of places to eat in Baixa Chiado means you will most likely find all sorts of restaurants, including vegan and vegetarian options, but you will also find plenty of them that exist solely for the purpose of scamming tourists.
+The high concentration of places to eat in Baixa Chiado means you will most likely find all sorts of restaurants, including vegan and vegetarian options, but you will also find plenty of them that exist solely to scam tourists.
 Just keep an eye open for those in busy streets (Augusta, Portas de Santo Antão) with waiters outside trying to convince you to come in.

 Take all recommendations (even mine) with a grain of salt because, in the end, it’s up to you where you want to eat and drink.
 Portuguese publications like Time Out Lisbon and NiT (New in Town) usually have decent recommendations.
 If you feel like a more in-your-pocket solution, download the free mobile app Zomato – we use it frequently.